aroles/biol210/README.md

 Student Hours are times that I have set aside specifically to meet with students.
 I will be in my office and available – you can just stop by and give the door a knock!
 You can drop in by yourself or bring friends; you may have specific questions or just want to say hi – any reason is good enough.
 If you aren't available during these intervals, I'm happy to find another time that works -- just email me with some times you are available.

+### QUAIL Peer Support
+Micaela Tahta Dadourian (she/her)

+Email: <mtahtada@oberlin.edu>

+Regular help sessions:

+Micaela will assist in class each day as well as offer out-of-class support.
+She will host a regular help session and be available by email.

 ## Lecture Class Meetings
 MWF 9:00-9:50 am in SCTR A155